vyasrudra/Vyas-Industries-FrontEnd-WebPage/README.md

 # Vyas-Industries-FrontEnd-WebPage
 Hey Guys This is Vyas Industries Prototype Website Front End Page.
-Full Animated If You Want to See This Webpage kindly #Store all The Files in One folder and then run index.html
+Full Animated If You Want to See This Webpage kindly
+1.)Open the Zip file
+2.)run index.html in the Folder